dconstructing/dconstructing.com/src/blog/logging.md

 ---
-title: Logging
+title: You Need More Logs
-summary: When you should and shouldn't log stuff
+summary: Why more logs are always better than fewer
 author: David Cox
-publishDate: 2018-08-19
+publishDate: 2018-09-14
 layout: post.njk
 ---